Widow's pension application of War of 1812 Veteran submitted in 1872. (National Archives)

 In 1776, the fledging American government passed the first national law compensating soldiers and sailors disabled in the Revolution, but it was slower to make any provisions for widows.
-Not until 1780 did the Continental Congress approve a resolution awarding widow’s pensions to women who lost a spouse in the war and this act only applied to the widows of officers.
+Not until 1780 did the Continental Congress approve a resolution awarding widows’ pensions to women who lost a spouse in the war and this act only applied to the wives of officers.

-Prior to the War of 1812, the federal government paid little heed to the plight of women whose deceased husbands did not reach the rank of commissioned officer.
+Prior to the War of 1812, the federal government paid little heed to the plight of women whose deceased husbands were not commissioned officers.
 In the immediate aftermath of the war, Congress finally began offering pensions to the wives of all service members who died in action.
 This policy continued in subsequent wars.
+Military rank still mattered, though, as it determined the cash value of the award.
+Up through the Civil War, payment ranged from as little as $4 to $8 a month for the wife of a private to $30 a month for a woman married to a lieutenant colonel or higher-ranking officer.

 Initially, women qualified for the pension only if they were married at the time of the war, but later amendments to the law first relaxed and then dispensed with this requirement altogether.
 Widows of men who fought in the War of 1812, the Mexican War, and on the Union side in the Civil War also became eligible for pensions after lengthy interludes of time, although the wives of Union Veterans got off relatively easy compared to their Revolutionary War and War of 1812 counterparts.
 While the latter had to wait more than 50 years before they could seek a widow’s pension, Congress began accepting claims from the former in 1890, a mere twenty-five years after the conflict ended.

 A woman forfeited her widow’s pension when she remarried, although she could seek its reinstatement if her new husband died.
 An unintended consequence of this rule was that some widows who found a new partner opted for cohabitation rather than marriage in order to continue collecting a pension from the government.
+Congress closed this loophole in 1882 by making “adulterous cohabitation” grounds for terminating a pension.
 Then there was the reverse situation.
-The dispensing of the requirement to be married at the time of service also led to many May to December romances between elderly Veterans and women decades younger.
-Such marriages benefitted both parties.
-The aging Veteran gained companionship and care in his final years, while his youthful bride stood to gain a widow’s pension after his passing.
+The dispensing of the requirement to be married at the time of military service also led to many May to December romances between elderly Veterans and women decades younger.
+Such marriages generated some public amusement, but they benefitted both parties.
+The aging Veteran gained companionship and care in his final years, while his youthful bride stood to receive a widow’s pension after his passing.

 By Jeffrey Seiken, Ph.D.